CIÉ 421 Class

 The Córas Iompair Éireann 421 Class was a railway locomotive, built by the CIÉ at Inchicore Works between 1962–1963 and designed for branch line traffic use and shunting.

+History

 The 421 Class was a larger development of the earlier 401 Class, and were fitted with a Maybach MD220 engine of 420 hp with diesel hydraulic transmission via a Mekydro KL64U transmission.
 Unlike the earlier E401 class, these locomotives were fitted for multiple operation.
 They were of C wheel arrangement.

 The first of the class made its debut in early October 1962 on pilot duties in the Dublin area and although they had a design maximum speed of 100 km/h, experience (notably the derailment of a trial train hauled by E421) showed that they did not ride well when travelling at speeds over 40 km/h and so henceforth were limited to that speed and used simply for shunting duties instead.
 They were numbered E421–E434, and were withdrawn from service between 1979 and 1983.

+Preservation

 Three of these locomotives have been preserved, as follows: